stripe/stripe-apps/docs/manifest/index.md

 ## App Manifest

-Every Stripe App needs a manifest file `app.json` at the root of the apps directory structure.
+The tailor.json file is an app manifest, that is it describes how applications integrate with the Stripe platform.
+Every Stripe App needs a manifest file `tailor.json` at the root of the apps directory structure.

+To bootstrap a new application with a default tailor.json file, see the Getting Started guide.

-### app.json example
+### tailor.json example
 ```
 {
   "id": "com.shippo.invoicing",